Did you know that Python 3.14 will include syntax highlighting in the REPL?

 - I put all relevant code within a

-function so that the variables I set don’t remain in the global scope of the Python REPL (they will by default) - I call the
+_mainfunction so that the variables I set don’t remain in the global scope of the Python REPL (they will by default) - I call the

-variable doesn’t stay floating around in my REPL - I use
+_mainfunction and then delete the function afterward, again so the_mainvariable doesn’t stay floating around in my REPL - I use

-to ensure errors don’t occur on Python 3.13 and below
+try-except-elseto ensure errors don’t occur on Python 3.13 and below

 Also note that the syntax highlighting in the new REPL is not as fine-grained as many other syntax highlighting tools.
 I suspect that it may become a bit more granular over time, which may break the above code.

-module is currently an internal implementation detail and is deliberately undocumented.
+The _colorize module is currently an internal implementation detail and is deliberately undocumented.

 Its API may change at any time, so the above code may break in Python 3.15.

-If that happens, I’ll just update my PYTHONSTARTUP
+If that happens, I’ll just update my PYTHONSTARTUP file at that point.

 Packaging themes

-I’ve stuck all of the above code in a ~/.startup.py
+I’ve stuck all of the above code in a ~/.startup.py file and I set the PYTHONSTARTUP environment variable on my system to point to this file.

 Instead of manually updating a startup file, is there any way to make these themes installable?

-directory, that file (which must be a single line) will be run whenever Python starts up.
+Well, if a .pth file is included in Python’s site-packages directory, that file (which must be a single line) will be run whenever Python starts up.

 In theory, a package could use such a file to import a module and then call a function that would set the color scheme for the REPL.

-My dramatic package uses (cough abuses cough) .pth
+My dramatic package uses (cough abuses cough) .pth files in this way.

 This sounds like a somewhat bad idea, but maybe not a horrible idea.